 Requests should be addressed to:

 "Foreign Language Coordinator Department of Academic Skills Montgomery County Public Schools 850 Hungerford Drive Rockville, Maryland 20850-1747 Phone: 301-279-3911"

 Orders for these programs should be accompanied by a check for each video for US $25 (US $30 for international orders) per program.

 The Two-Way Immersion Toolkit

 The Two-Way Immersion Toolkit, developed by the Center for Applied Linguistics (CAL) and The Education Alliance, is a resource for teachers, parents, and administrators involved with two-way immersion (TWI) programs, particularly those at the elementary school level.
 The Toolkit is designed to meet the growing demand from teachers, administrators, and parents for guidance related to the effective implementation of TWI programs.
-It is composed of three segments that address program design and planning, classroom instruction, and parental involvement, respectively.
+It comprises three segments that address program design and planning, classroom instruction, and parental involvement, respectively.